Wedding of Mary I of England and Philip of Spain: Progress to London and the Royal Entry

 The Spanish party went to Winchester Castle to see King Arthur's Round Table displayed in the Great Hall, where it remains.
 On 28 July, the ambassador of Charles V, Pedro Lasso de Castilla gave Mary a diamond jewel and a large pearl.
 This pearl was perhaps worn as a pendant with the other jewels and depicted in Mary's portraits.
 One of the Italian accounts, the Narratione assai piu particolare, says that Mary wore a pendant pearl on her wedding day.

 After continuing the festivities at Winchester with masques and sports, Mary and Philip went to Basing House, and in August progressed to Reading, and Windsor Castle.
 Philip was installed as a member of the Order of the Garter.
 On Tuesday 7 August there was hunting in Windsor forest over a four or five mile long course or "toyle", probably in the Little Park where deer were killed with crossbows.
 From Richmond Palace they went by boat to Suffolk Place in Southwark.
 On 19 August, they made their Royal Entry to London.
+Some details of these days are known from a journal written by Jean de Vandenesse.
+Noailles was invited to Southwark at short notice and made his excuses.

 The ceremonial route and shows in the city were similar to previous royal entries, including Mary's entry before her coronation in September 1553, but celebrated both Philip and Mary and an international outlook.
 The first pageant in Gracechurch Street included the Nine Worthies and an image of Henry VIII with a book and the caption verbum dei, the word of God.
 Stephen Gardiner, Bishop of Winchester, objected to this image as it appeared to be Protestant in character, and the painter was asked to make changes.
 One of the organisers, John Sturgeon, was a haberdasher and Protestant, a friend of Hugh Latimer, who had contributed to Philip's entry to Antwerp in 1549.
 Other imagery presented included Gogmagog and Corineus Britannus, a legendary archer who had fought with the Trojan leader Brutus to defeat the primitive giants of Albion.
 Pageants in the leather tanner's street and Cornhill represented other famous Philips, from the Apostle to the husband of Joanna of Castile.